NjaalSoerland/git-graffiti/README.md

 # Git Graffiti

-Git Graffiti is a Git subcommand that allows you to generate fake commit history for a specified user
+Git Graffiti is a Git subcommand that allows you to generate a fake commit history for a specified user

 ## Installation